 As my understanding of the benefits of flax fibre, and the connection to Dragonkraft Europe's new linseed oil based resin, began to grow, I began to conceive a product that used one renewable resource - for virtually all of its parts

 With the resin being flexible, and water resistant, I wanted to use it with woven flax reinforcement, as a bio-composite.
-Although durable, the outer structure would not be suitable for purpose without the dense foam inner core.
+Although durable, the outer structure would not be as suitable for purpose without the foam inner core.
 These two elements were designed to be co-moulded by changing the core-half of the mould

 Understanding the potential of flax today is very important if we are to push in new and better directions with our choice of material

 Careful thought about process has helped me to deliver an early concept that could now be subjected to tests.
 The first concept has been born well, the addition of extremely durable needle-punched straps further illustrates how versatile the flax plant could be.